 Employees in this role are responsible for the collection, processing, and moderately complex analysis of financial and structure information utilized by policymakers and other stakeholders to carry out the Federal Reserve's monetary policy, supervision and regulation, and fiscal agency responsibilities.
-Financial analysts ensure the accuracy and integrity of reported data and information in accordance with established policies and procedures, identify trends, and communicate conclusions and analytical findings to Board of Governors staff and data users.
+Regulatory data analysts ensure the accuracy and integrity of reported data and information in accordance with established policies and procedures, identify trends, and communicate conclusions and analytical findings to Board of Governors staff and data users.

 Join our team

 Apply now to join our team who ensure the safety and soundness of financial institutions in our region, regulating the nation’s banking and financial structure, and enforcing laws and regulations.